c4spar/deno-cliffy/command/README.md

 module `https://deno.land/x/cliffy/command/command.ts`.

 The `Command` class is used to create a new command or sub-command.
-The main command has two predefined options, a global `--help` option which is available on all child commands and a `--version` option which is only available on the main command.
+The main command has two predefined options, a global `-h, --help` option which is available on all child commands and a `-V, --version` option which is only available on the main command.

+It is required to define the name for the main command manually since cliffy cannot know the name of the installed script.

 ```typescript
 import { Command } from "https://deno.land/x/cliffy/command/mod.ts";